-It would be more consistent if we could just say that analyzing instruction 4 always uses the incoming dataflow analysis information from all instructions that could precede it in execution.
+It is more consistent to say that analyzing an instruction always uses the incoming dataflow analysis information from all instructions that could precede it.
 That way, we do not have to worry about following a specific path during analysis.
-Doing this requires having a dataflow value from instruction 7, however, even if instruction 7 has not yet been analyzed.
+However, for instruction 4, this requires a dataflow value from instruction 7, even if instruction 7 has not yet been analyzed.
 We could do this if we had a dataflow value that is always ignored when it is joined with any other dataflow value.
-In other words, we need a abstract dataflow value $\bot$ (pronounced "bottom") such that for all l we have $\bot \sqcup l = l$ .
+In other words, we need a abstract dataflow value $\bot$ (pronounced "bottom") such that $\bot \sqcup l = l$ .

-We name this abstract value $\bot$ because it plays a dual role to the value $\top$ : it sits at the bottom of the dataflow value lattice.
-For all l we have the property $l \sqsubseteq \top$ and correspondingly $\bot \sqsubseteq l$ .
-There is an greatest lower bound operator meet, $\sqcap$ , which is dual to $\sqcup$ , and the meet of all dataflow values is $\bot$ .
+$\bot$ plays a dual role to the value $\top$ : it sits at the bottom of the dataflow value lattice.
+For all l, we have the identity $l \sqsubseteq \top$ and correspondingly $\bot \sqsubseteq l$ .
+There is an greatest lower bound operator meet, $\Box$ , which is dual to $\Box$ .
+The meet of all dataflow values is $\bot$ .

-A set of values L that is equipped with a partial order $\sqsubseteq$ , and for which both least upper bounds $\sqcup$ and greatest lower bounds $\sqcap$ exist in L and are unique, is called a (complete) lattice.
+A set of values L that is equipped with a partial order $\sqsubseteq$ , and for which both least upper bounds $\sqcup$ and greatest lower bounds $\sqcap$ exist in L and are unique, is called a complete lattice.

 The theory of $\bot$ and complete lattices provides an elegant solution to the problem mentioned above.
-We can initialize $\sigma$ at every instruction in the program, except at program entry, to $\bot$ , indicating that the instruction there has not yet been analyzed.
-We can then always join all input values to a node, whether or not the sources of those inputs have been analysed, because we know that any $\bot$ values from unanalyzed sources will simply be ignored by the join operator $\Box$ , and that if the dataflow value for that variable will change, we will get to it before the analysis is completed.
+We can initialize $\sigma$ at every instruction in the program, except at entry, to $\bot$ , indicating that the instruction there has not yet been analyzed.
+We can then always merge all input values to a node, whether or not the sources of those inputs have been analysed, because we know that any $\bot$ values from unanalyzed sources will simply be ignored by the join operator $\Box$ , and that if the dataflow value for that variable will change, we will get to it before the analysis is completed.

-7 Analysis execution strategy
+3 Analysis execution strategy

-The informal execution strategy outlined above operations by considering all paths through the program, continuing until the dataflow analysis information reaches a fixed point.
+The informal execution strategy outlined above considers all paths through the program, continuing until the dataflow analysis information reaches a fixed point.
 This strategy can be simplified.
-The argument for correctness outlined above implies that for correct flow functions, it doesn't matter how we get to the mathematical fixed point of the analysis.
-This seems sensible, because it would be surprising if order mattered such that the correctness of the analysis depended on which branch of an if statement we explore first.
+The argument for correctness outlined above implies that for correct flow functions, it doesn't matter how we get to the analysis fixed point.
+This is sensible: it would be surprising if analysis correctness depended on which branch of an if statement we explored first!
 It is in fact possible to run the analysis on program instructions in any order we choose.
 As long as we continue doing so until the analysis reaches a fixed point, the final result will be correct.
 The simplest correct algorithm for executing dataflow analysis can therefore be stated as follows:

 '''

 for Instruction i in program

 input[i] = \( \preceq \)

 input[firstInstruction] = initialDataflowInformation

 while not at fixed point

 pick an instruction i in program

 output = flow(i, input[i])

-for Instruction j in successors(i)
+for Instruction j in sucessors(i)

 input[j] = input[j] \( \preceq \) output

 '''

 Although in the previous presentation we have been tracking the analysis information immediately after each instruction, it is more convenient when writing down the algorithm to track the analysis information immediately before each instruction.
-This avoids the need for a distinguished location before the program starts (the start instruction is not part of the program and is never analyzed).
+This avoids the need for a distinguished location before the program starts (the start instruction is not analyzed).